rafamunozg/sentry-sample/README.md

 7. At the end of the execution, you will receive the information needed to login to the site
     * URL
-    * User
-    * Password
+    * User / Password

-8. Login and provide the final setup info required and you'll get access to your Sentry service
+8. Login and _continue_ on the initial page

-* _If errors occur, please report them and I'll get them fixed_

 ## Next steps
 1. Deploy these containers on ECS cluster